Priyank Kharge: As Tourism Minister

 Asian Bouldering Championship in Hampi, UNESCO site.

 Funds for the conservation of wildlife projects also were given.

 Conceptualized the Karnataka International Tourism Expo -KITE which showcases the state as an international tourist destination.
-Besides Kerala, Karanataka is the only state that has an international expo.
+Besides Kerala, Karnataka is the only state that has an international expo.

 To explore the untapped heritage and tourism destinations of the Kalayana Karnataka region, Hyderabad Karnataka Tourism Advisory Committee was formed.
 This committee gave recommendations on the preservation of archaeology sites, plan circuits and destination development to enhance the footfalls in the state.

-With the ambition of making Benagaluru a global city in the true sense, Priyank formed the Bengaluru Tourism Advisory Committee which advised on making the city a global destination for tourists and transit.
+With the ambition of making Bengaluru a global city in the true sense, Priyank formed the Bengaluru Tourism Advisory Committee which advised on making the city a global destination for tourists and transit.
 They also recommended city circuits, ideas to boost local economic activity to attract tourists, and conservation of the city’s art, culture, heritage and cuisine.
 The thrust was given to make Bengaluru the most preferred cosmopolitan tourist destination in India.

-Priyank has been responsible for the identity of Bengaluru, since he commissioned the Bengaluru city logo to be crowdsourced.
+Priyank has been responsible for the identity of Bengaluru since he commissioned the Bengaluru city logo to be crowdsourced.
 Selected by experts by screening thousands of entries, Bengaluru is the first city in the country to join the league of metropolises like New York, Paris, Berlin, London and others who have a logo of their own.
 This was the beginning of building the legacy of Brand Bengaluru to anchor tourism for the state and country.

 The most successful city-driven community engagement for a metropolitan area was the brainchild of Priyank Kharge.
 Four Bengaluru Habbas were organized where citizens could experience the true essence of their city by indulging in arts, crafts, sports, culture, history, literature and cuisines, all this on trafficless open streets.
 He threw open the gates of iconic Vidhana Soudha for the public to engage with their heritage, a first of its kind for one of the events.

 Puneeta Yatra was first of its kind religious tourism package, where the traveller could choose completely curated circuits of religious and holy places across the state.

 For the first time, a special push was given to sports tourism and it was for the first time that Govt. tied up with the private sector to bring world-class sporting events that increased footfalls for the state.

 Indian Premier League’s Royal Challengers Bangalore partnered with Dept. of Tourism to promote Jungle Lodges & Resorts.

 The Department also tied up with Bengaluru Football Club to enhance State’s presence.

 Bengaluru Golf Open was hosted for the first time with prize money of 1 Crore, making it the biggest tournament sponsored by Government in India.